 However, if there’s any hair tool that I must have on standby at all times, whether traveling or at home, it’s a flat iron.
 It's my quick fix that can smooth any funky, out-of-place strands in mere minutes.
 Plus, it stretches out my waves for some added length.
 What’s not to love about that?

 How to Use: Small, 1-inch subsections are key

 When I turned on this flat iron, I first selected my heat setting.
 Based on the brand's recommended temperatures, I worked within the "normal, easy to straighten" range (350 to 370 degrees) for straightening and the "thick, difficult to straighten" range (390 to 410 degrees) for wavy styles.

 Even though my hair is thick and wavy, I’d consider it pretty easy to straighten and receptive to heat styling, so I didn’t think using a high temperature was necessary.
-I was more concerned with heat damage and maintaining my hair’s health, so I started low (at 350 degrees) and never surpassed 390 degrees.
+I was more concerned with heat damage and maintaining my hair’s condition, so I started low (at 350 degrees) and never surpassed 390 degrees.

 One minor drawback, for me, was that there are no light or sound indicators that the iron has reached its desired temperature range—the digital temperature display is actually kind of difficult to read in natural lighting (either that or I’m just getting old).
 However, on the plus side, it only took about 30 seconds to warm up to my desired temperature.

 After my hair transformed, I went back over it all to create flat iron waves and S-shaped waves.
 I cranked the heat up to 390 for this because I knew I’d be fighting against what I just did by flattening out all of my natural texture.
 Overall, my hair was receptive to both settings and desired outcomes without any trouble.
 I didn’t have to go over any sections twice, so long as they were the appropriate size.